 Use caraway seeds in place of cumin seeds, or ground caraway in place of ground cumin.
 Start with half as much as the recipe calls for, and adjust to suit your tastes.
 This substitute shouldn't affect the color of your recipe.

-As another member of the parsley family, ground coriander (also known as cilantro) is another option, though using it will change the flavor of your recipe some.
+As another member of the parsley family, ground coriander is another option, though using it will change the flavor of your recipe some.
 It has the earthy, lemony flavor of cumin, but lacks the heat.
-If your recipe calls for a tablespoon of cumin, use about a half tablespoon of coriander.
-Then, consider adding a bit of chili powder to add the heat back.
+If your recipe calls for a tablespoon of cumin, use about a half tablespoon of ground coriander seed.
+Then, consider adding a bit of chili powder to bring in some heat.

 Cumin is one of the main ingredients in chili powder, so using it as a substitute is a way to get some of that cumin flavor back into your recipe.